Network Red Headed Stepchild

 - Flash Forward effectively revolved around the marketing hook "if you like Lost, watch this!"
 ABC even made a concentrated effort to cast Lost alumni on the show and hoped the show would replace Lost once it ended in 2010.
 It didn't work, and speculative fiction essentially disappeared from the network until the arrival of the Marvel Cinematic Universe.

 - FOX: Continuing the mystery theme, Fringe is FOX's most recent redheaded stepchild, as FOX primarily airs reality shows and cartoon comedies.
+Touch was one, too being a complex drama.
 24 was also a redheaded stepchild in many ways, as was the famously Screwed by the Network Firefly.

 - NBC: Heroes was, like Lost, a speculative fiction mystery drama on a channel filled with primarily comedies.
 Chuck helped flesh out NBC's lineup, but only thanks to fan campaigns and the corporate sponsorship of Subway.